auth0/docs/articles/monitoring/tracking-new-leads-in-salesforce-and-raplead.md

 Whenever a new user signs up with a website using any social credential, we want to:

 1. __Augment the user profile__ with additional public information obtained through [TowerData](https://www.towerdata.com/email-intelligence/email-enhancement).

-2. Record the sign-up as a __New Lead__ on [Salesforce](http://www.salesforce.com/) so a sales professional can follow up.
+2. Record the sign-up as a __New Lead__ on [Salesforce](http://www.salesforce.com/), so a sales professional can follow up.

-Implementing this with Auth0 is very easy.
-You just need to create two [Rules](/rules) in your pipeline:
+Implementing this with Auth0 is quite easy; you just need to create two [Rules](/rules) in your pipeline:

 ![](/media/articles/tutorials/rapleaf-salesforce.png)